a37ai/devops-mcp-servers/README.md

 Each server implementation includes its own README with detailed documentation on installation, configuration, and available tools.
 Navigate to the specific server directory for more information.

 Most servers require API credentials or tokens to interact with their respective services.
+Many of these servers will require the .env file to be configured with the relevant credentials.
 Refer to the individual server documentation for setup instructions.

 ## 🔧 Common Requirements